Rock Hill DUI Attorney

 Driver's License Impacts from a DUI

-A DUI (or DUAC) conviction can result in a license suspension, alcohol education program requirement (ADSAP), potential requirement for the use of an ignition interlock device on your vehicle, and the driver must maintain higher liability - higher premium insurance for a period of time.
+A DUI (or DUAC) conviction will result in a license suspension, alcohol education program requirement (ADSAP), requirement for the use of an ignition interlock device on your vehicle, and the driver must maintain higher liability - higher premium insurance for a period of time.

 Ignition Interlock Device